Prototype Information

 Behr Utah Sky (560A-3)

-Paint finish should also be considered.
-Finish choices are flat, eggshell, and satin.
-It appears that flat and eggshell are the prefered finishes (when stated).
+and satin.
+It appears that flat and eggshell are the preferred finishes

 The WWSL

 The WWSL scenery rule is simple: I see the trees not the forest.
 Scenery is primarily close up.
-Mid - and far scenery doesnt exist on the WWSL except for a couple of locations: Satsop River, North River and Headquarters Junction.
+Mid - and far scenery doesn't exist on the WWSL except for a couple of locations: Satsop River, North River and Headquarters Junction.
 The majority of my sky is not seen, and what is seen is the look of a cloudless, sunny September day in western Washington.

 Modeling Technique